Canada’s best GMAT trainers share tips on acing the GMAT… and enjoying the challenge!

 If you’re only beginning to study for the GMAT, you may be tempted to memorize lots of content or cram – after all, this is what we all did in college or university (OK, maybe you were an exception – but I sure did!).
 Doing so on the GMAT will not only lead to poor results, but will cause you much frustration and may even discourage you from pursuing an MBA degree!

 Avoid expensive mistakes that could jeopardize your chances of admission to your dream business schools.
-Accept GMAT as a challenge to overcome, train for it properly, and you not only will get great results, but also will enjoy the process!
+Accept GMAT as a challenge to overcome, train for it properly, and not only will you get great results, but you will also enjoy the process!